garylirocks/quickrefs/microsoft-entra-id.markdown

   - Owner can be user or SP, not group
   - When an SP creates a group, it will be added as the owner automatically
   - If a group has only one user owner, this user owner can't be removed, even the group has an SP owner

+### Group writeback

+- Uses Entra Cloud Sync (not Connect Sync)
+  - You may be syncing only certain OUs from AD to cloud, this does not affect the group writeback
+- Scopes
+  - Group source must be **Cloud** (not Windows Server AD), type must be **Security** (not distribution list)
+  - Could be selected groups, or all eligible groups
+- Target
+  - You could specify a constant OU
+  - Or use an expression to map to OUs dynamically
+- In AD, it
+  - Creates groups
+  - Adds users to the groups
+    - users must be existing in AD already
+    - if a user was created in cloud, does not exist in AD, it will be skipped
+  - The group created in AD should NOT be edited in AD, you should update it in the cloud

 ## Workload identities